Library of the Russian Academy of Sciences: Selected book collections of the national fund

 A special collection includes literature in the languages of the peoples of the former USSR.
-This fund was formed during the Soviet period from books and brochures of all peoples that were formerly part of the USSR, as well as publications with parallel and mixed texts in the languages of the peoples of the former USSR.
-The literature of this collection is presented in 96 languages, including languages that did not have their own written language until 1917, for example, Adyghe, Kara-Kalpak, Evenk and others.

 A special collection contains the works of the founders of Marxism-Leninism, including the works of K. Marx, F. Engels, V.I.
 Lenin and I.V.
 Stalin, published in Russian and the languages of the peoples of the USSR, with the exception of the first and rare editions.

 Since 1951, a collection of abstracts of dissertations has been formed as part of the main fund, which currently has about half a million copies.

 Foreign Literature Collection

 The collection of foreign editions of the main storage is located on 4 floors in fourteen book depositories.
 25% - books and brochures, 75% - periodicals and continuing publications.

-The Foreign Branch of the Library of the Academy of Sciences was based on the book collections of the Pharmaceutical Order, the library of the Dukes of Courland from Mitava.
-In 1718, the Library received valuable books from the private collections of A.A.
-Vinius and A. Pitkarn.
-They included the works of Greek and Latin classics.
-In 1719 - the meeting of the physician-in-chief of Peter I, director of the Pharmaceutical Order R. Areskin.

-In 1741, libraries were acquired: the traveler in Siberia D.G.
-Messerschmidt, library of the physician Elizaveta Petrovna, the Portuguese Ribeiro Sanchez (Sanchez).